Service information for FY 20/21.

 - Standard laptop

-- Docking station (provided with new bundles; replaced during refresh cycles, if needed)
+- Docking station, keyboard, and mouse (provided with new bundles; replaced during refresh cycles, if needed)

 - Replacement every four years